PHIL 101. Introduction to Philosophy. 3 Credits.

 An investigation of the nature of both law and legal reasoning.
 Study of the nature of law focuses on theories of natural law, legal positivism, and legal realism.
 Legal reasoning concerns justified interpretation of precedent and statute within the common law tradition.
 Additional topics dealt with as time allows, encompass such issues as the justification of punishment and enforcement of morality.
 S, even years.

-This course provides an opportunity for detailed examination of important philosophic themes.
+This course provides an opportunity for detailed examination of important topics in Philosophy and Religious Studies.
 Topics will vary depending on faculty and student interests.
 Investigations into philosophy of religion, foundations of logic, African American philosophic schools, political correctness, and many others are possible.
-May be repeated for a maximum of 6 credits.
 Repeatable to 6 credits.
 On demand.

 PHIL 450.
 Philosophy, Economics, and Politics.
 3 Credits.